Updated April 2026

 The UK Renter's Guide to Plug-In Solar

-You can install plug-in solar as a renter.
-Here's what the Renters' Rights Act 2025 and BS 7671 Amendment 4 mean for you — in plain English.
+You can use plug-in solar as a renter, with written landlord consent and a CPS-registered electrician handling the install.
+Here is what the Renters' Rights Act 2025 and the UK standards picture mean for you, in plain English.

 A